JetBrains/intellij-sdk-docs/topics/appendix/tools/gradle_intellij_plugin/tools_gradle_intellij_plugin.md

 ### runPluginVerifier
 {#tasks-runpluginverifier}

-Runs the [IntelliJ Plugin Verifier](https://github.com/JetBrains/intellij-plugin-verifier) tool to check the binary compatibility with specified IDE builds (see also [](verifying_plugin_compatibility.md)).
+Run the [IntelliJ Plugin Verifier](https://github.com/JetBrains/intellij-plugin-verifier) tool to check the binary compatibility with specified IDE builds (see also [](verifying_plugin_compatibility.md)).

 Plugin Verifier DSL `runPluginVerifier { ... }` allows to define the list of IDEs used for the verification, as well as explicit tool version and any of the available [options](https://github.com/JetBrains/intellij-plugin-verifier#common-options) by proxifying them to the Verifier CLI.